 Personally, I would chalk it up to lesson learned and get the plant outside and deal with knocking them out outdoors if possible.

-The Gnats Lifespan
+The Fungus Gnats Life Cycle

-The life span of this gnat is about 7 to 10 days.
+The life-span of this gnat is about 7 to 10 days.
 During that time a female can lay about 200 eggs.
 The larvae develop fast reaching maturity on 2 -3 weeks, with continuous reproduction year round.

 Many people notice the gnat problem indoors during the fall and winter.
 Why?